regularjs/guide/en/core/use.md

 ## Create unique namespace in every project

-you can defined a void Component as NameSpace instead of Regular , then extension only available in this NameSpace
+you can defined a void Component as NameSpace instead of Regular , then extension is only available in this NameSpace

 ```javascript
 var YourNameSpace = Regular.extend()